eigenhombre/conttest/README.md

 Placing a file .conttest-excludes in the current working directory will exclude subdirectories, e.g.:

-    .svn
+    .svn$
     .git
     build
+    vendor/elastic*
     install

-will skip checking for changes in those directories.
+will match files against the listed regular expressions and skip checking for changes in those directories.
 This can save quite a bit of time and CPU during normal operation.
-Currently this works for top-level directories only!

 ## Author